Skip to main content

 vigolium export --format html -o report.html

-Lite export (omit raw HTTP data):
+Lightweight export (omit raw HTTP request/response bytes):

 > Export URLs only, without raw request/response data

-vigolium export --lite --only http -o urls.jsonl
+vigolium export --omit-response --only http -o urls.jsonl

 Export with search filter: